Want to learn new ways to make extra money?

 Many companies and advisors require that you commit thousands of dollars or more before you’re allowed to invest.
 Stash lets you get started with $5 by giving you ownership of a fractional share of a stock or ETF.

 Consider this example: ABC Company costs $100 per share.
 You and 19 other people sign up for Stash and you each invest $5 in ABC Company.
 Stash pools your money to buy one share, and then assigns ownership of 1/20th of the share to each person.
 In this way, you can own less than a full share.

-Stash makes money by charging a monthly wrap fee for its services.
-You pay either $1 per month, $2 per month, or .25% of your account’s balance each year to use Stash.
+Stash makes money by charging a monthly fee (regardless of account balance) for its services.
+You pay either $1 per month (STASH Beginner), $3 per month (STASH Growth), or $9 per month (STASH+) to use Stash.

 Yes, Stash is safe to use.
 Even if Stash goes bankrupt, your investments will be safe and will still belong to you.